evergreen-ci/evergreen/docs/API/REST-V2-Usage.md

 Many of the these REST endpoints do not require authentication to access, but some do.
-These will return a 404 if no authentication headers are sent, if the username is invalid, or if the API key is incorrect.
+These will return a 404 if no authentication headers are sent, if the username is invalid, or if the API key incorrect.
 Use the `user` and `api_key` fields from the [settings](https://spruce.mongodb.com/preferences/cli) page to set two headers, `Api-User` and `Api-Key`.